elias-jhsph/jarvis-conversationalist/README.md

 This package is availible here [https://pypi.org/project/jarvis-conversationalist/](https://pypi.org/project/jarvis-conversationalist/)

 This project requires Python 3.11 or later.
-For mac, install portaudio and then pip install the package:
+For mac, install portaudio, ffmpeg, and then pip install the package:

 ```bash
 brew install portaudio